 In this case, the \emph{global value} ended up being about 51\% of its \emph{local value}.
 Note that while `apple' is quite significant to $tech$ ($sg=0.85$), it must also be significant to some of the other categories, at least to a certain degree, because it is being moderately sanctioned ($sn=0.6$). } \end{itemize}

 It is interesting to notice that Multinomial Naive Bayes can be seen as one possible instance of the SS3 framework.
 Namely, when $gv(w,c) = lv(w,c) = log\ P(w|c)$ and $\oplus_j = addition$, for all $j$.
-However, this instance of SS3 would not effectively fulfill our goals.
-Since we have $\sum_{w\in W}P(w|c) = 1$ by definition of $P$, i.e. the probabilities of all words must sum up to 1, and since the number of words per category is usually very large, $log\ P(w|c)$ is usually very small and very similar (due to the effect of using $log$) for all the words, $w$.
-Additionally, important words would be overshadowed by unimportant (or less important), but highly frequent, words such as stop words.
+However, this instance of SS3 would not effectively fulfill our goals since terms would be valued simply and solely by their local raw frequency, which is precisely the problem that $gv$ computation tries to overcome.
+For instance, under this ``local view'' of words, highly discriminatory words for a particular class would be overshadowed by any more frequent word in the class (e.g. frequent words common to all classes).
 This disfavors both the power to describe what words helped to make the decision and usually the performance as well---other types of models, such as SVM, frequently outperform MNB.
-The main issue with MNB arises from the fact that terms are valued simply and solely by their local raw frequency.
-In short, that is basically the problem that $gv$ computation tries to overcome.